 The good news is that gold jewellery turning skin black or green is pretty rare.
 If it's happening to you, try making some changes and it should help a lot.

 Sterling silver tarnish

 Tarnishing is a natural process which is caused by oxygen and moisture coming into contact with various types of metal.
-If your once shiny metal has turned dark, this is likely to be the reason why.
+If your once shiny metal has turned dull and dark or even looks like it has dark stains, this is likely to be the reason why.

 Understanding tarnish is key to cleaning your jewellery.
 All precious metals can tarnish to some degree.
 Platinum and pure gold are the most tarnish-resistant metals and will show very minimal (if any) tarnish over many years.

 You may have read that pure or fine silver won't tarnish, but that isn’t true: it does, just more slowly and in a less noticeable way than sterling silver.
 Pure silver can be cleaned in the same way as sterling silver.

-Preventing tarnish on silver:
+How to prevent tarnish on silver:

-Wearing your silver jewellery regularly can help to slow down the process of tarnishing as the metal moving against your skin and itself will help to keep it clean.
+Finally, wearing your silver jewellery regularly can help to slow down the process of tarnishing as the metal moving against your skin and itself will help to keep it clean.

 Cleaning your jewellery

 You should clean your jewellery whenever it's needed - and pay close attention to how it looks so that you don't miss the signs.
 When you're wearing certain pieces every day it can be easy to miss that they are looking increasingly dull and grimy.